davisdw/SQL-Challenge/README.md

 Data Analysis

       List the employee number, last name, first name, sex, and salary of each employee.
+See query_output_1.csv

       List the first name, last name, and hire date for the employees who were hired in 1986.
+See query_output_2.csv

       List the manager of each department along with their department number, department name, employee number, last name, and first name.
+See query_output_3.csv

       List the department number for each employee along with that employee’s employee number, last name, first name, and department name.
+See query_output_4.csv

-      List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B.
+      List first name, last name, and sex of each employee whose first name is Hercules and whose last name begins with the letter B. See query_output_5.csv

       List each employee in the Sales department, including their employee number, last name, and first name.
+See query_output_6.csv

       List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.
+See query_output_7.csv

       List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).
+See query_output_8.csv